European Union warns of "very critical situation" as drought threatens 60% of EU and U.K.

 - "Restoring Nature is the best solution to change this," he added.

-What to watch: Another heat wave was forecast to hit parts of northwestern and central Europe this week, as the U.K. Center for Ecology and Hydrology warned Wednesday that drought conditions would remain until October.
+What to watch: Another searing heat wave was forecast to hit parts of northwestern and central Europe this week.

-- The Met Office has issued another amber heat warning for much of southern England and parts of Wales for Thursday through Sunday, on the back of its first ever extreme heat warning last month.
+- The Met Office has issued an amber heat warning for much of southern England and parts of Wales for Thursday through Sunday, on the heels of its first ever extreme heat warning last month.

 In photos: Drought devastates European landscapes